vanessacleary/vanessacleary-Ms1-2021/README.md

 <p>Balance is an online Yoga and Meditation class platform.
 It is just over 12 months old and looking to grow its membership base.

 Balance was created as a direct response to the Covid-19 pandemic when all in person classes were cancelled.
 Balance is now a commercial business looking to expand its membership base and compete in the virtual yoga class market on both price and offering.</p>
+## Project Goals
+* The aim of this project is to market Balance - a fictional virtual Yoga & Mediatation studio online with an equal shot of gaining members as thoer competitors.
+The projects aims to providea smooth and simple user expierence with clear information and easily accessable contact and social media information

 ## User Expierence